McSteve7/damilola/content/posts/2021-02-22-Product-Discovery/index.md

-- ### Identify risk - What are the pitfalls? <br/><br/>
+### Identify risk - What are the pitfalls? <br/><br/>
 Beyond talking to users, you also want to use this period to evaluate if there is a thriving ground for your idea or not.
 Identifying big risks that need to be tackled during the discovery phase is important as no one wants to invest resources and money in a wasted venture.
 Some of these risks include:

 - Financial risk – can we afford this solution?
 - Sales risk – is this solution compatible with our go-to-market strategy?
 - Legal risk – is this solution something we can legally do?

-If you’re a startup in Nigeria, you definitely should include Regulatory risk on the list because the earlier you start factoring this in, the better it is for your company.
+If you’re a startup in Nigeria, you definitely should include Regulatory risk on the list because the earlier you factor this in, the better it is for your company.
 <hr/>

 Product discovery is important for any new feature you want to build even on an existing product.
 In product discovery, talk to your users.
 Not the general public.